 To find a certified organic tree in your area, Green Promise has listed tree farms including low-spray and Integrated Pest Management (IPM) Christmas trees.

 Recycling Your Christmas Tree

 Have you ever considered what is on your Christmas tree?
 Well, the ornaments themselves are just one of the things that may be of toxic concern if you have a baby/toddler in the home.
 Please know that many ornaments have lead-based paints that decorate them.
 Don’t let babies play with or put any ornament anywhere near their mouths.

 Non-toxic wooden ornaments available at www.woodcrafter.com

 If you have the time to make your own ornaments, here are some ideas:

 - Paint pine cones (smells so good) with non toxic paints

-- Cut star, Christms tree etc. shapes from Felt or Paper
+- Cut star, Christmas tree etc. shapes from felt or paper

 - String popcorn

 Also, please make sure the lights are out of reach so children don’t touch them since they contain lead.
 If they do touch them, make sure you wash their hands.